irasan/babagifts/README.md

 * [Jinja](https://jinja.palletsprojects.com/) to simplify displaying data from the backend of this project smoothly and effectively in html;
 * [Bootstrap](https://getbootstrap.com/) to simplify styling of the website and make it responsive easily;
 * [Django](https://www.djangoproject.com/) to build the project.
+* [Am I Responsive](http://ami.responsivedesign.is/) to create the images in this readme file of each page displayed on different screen sizes.

 ## Information Architecture